omar-sr88/gimme_back/README.md

 So far the following are implemented

-* User registration, email activation, login, 'remember me' , password recovery , info editing
+* User registration, email activation, login, 'remember me' , password recovery , info editing.
+User contact info
 * Item registration , searching other users or creating recipient automatically as a guest, editing , returning the item, listing of open (users and friends) and returned items
 * Progress bar indicating time until defined return date
-* Creates simple message to recipient of item when item is created, lists all items
+* Creates simple message to recipient of item when item is created, lists all messages

 Next